 The Scottish Land Fund and the Highlands and Islands Enterprise supported the community’s plans with grants to secure Gigha for the Trust.
 And Gigha was finally handed over to the Trust on the 15th March 2002, a day that is marked on the island every year as “Gigha Day”.

-However the Scottish Land Fund required the repayment of one million pounds by March 2004, an onerous task for a community with a population of just over 100 people!
+However the Scottish Land Fund required the repayment of £1,000,000 (one million) pounds by March 2004, an onerous task for a community with a population of just over 100 people!
 In true Gigha style, the islanders rose to the challenge and the funds were raised by the community through soup 'n' sandwich days, ceilidhs, sponsored slims, quiz nights, sponsored rows around the island, the sale of Achamore House and many more ventures.
 The one million pounds was paid within a year.
-The islanders have since invested more than four million pounds in Gigha with the support of many agencies and a lot of hard work!
+The islanders have since invested more than £4,000,000 (four million) pounds in Gigha with the support of many agencies and a lot of hard work!

-To add to the established dairy farms and aquaculture on Gigha, the buy out has also encouraged many other businesses to become established.
+To add to the established dairy farms and aquaculture on Gigha, the buy-out has also encouraged many other businesses to become established.
 More visitors and improved facilities have enabled both islanders and others settling in the community to develop their enterprises and add to the economic growth of Gigha.
-While remaining a great place to explore it has also become a good place to set up home and make a new life for many.
+While remaining a great place to explore it has also become a good place for many to set up home and make a new life.

 Craft Workshop 1, Isle of Gigha, PA41 7AA